approximately-equal/kingmaker-thesis/template/impl.typ

   body

   // bibliography --
-  // NOTE: for structure purposes the bibliography is not an argument to thesis, but it is a required element of the thesis and MUST be included.
+  // NOTE: for structure purposes the bibliography is not an argument to thesis, but it is a REQUIRED element of the thesis and MUST be included.
 }